jjuran/metamage_1/base/README.md

 	- MacRoman <-> UTF-8 conversion

 * gear
-	- Coding of integers (decimal and hexidecimal) and floats
+	- Coding of integers (decimal and hexadecimal) and floats
 	- String search

 * iota